Katz type p-adic L-functions for primes p non-split in the CM field: Vector bundles with marked sections. The sheaves .

 \item $\chi'$ and $\varepsilon$ characters of $(\Z/p\Z)^\ast $ and $\chi'$ even, i.e., $\chi'=\chi^2$ for a character $\chi$.

 \item $u\in pR$ and $s\in p^2 R$.

 \end{itemize}

 We recall one of the main results of \cite{andreatta_iovita}, namely Theorem 4.3, about $p$-adic iterates of the Gauss-Manin connection.
-As we will need precise bounds on the radius of convergence of such iterates we will briefly go through the proof:
+The operator $U$ in the theorem is the Hecke operator $U_p$ on overconvergent modular forms.

 \begin{theorem} Let $F\in {\rm H}^0(\fIG_{1,r}, \fw^k)$ such that $U(F)=0$ with $r\geq p+2$.